PavelVoitov/crypto-tracker/README.md

 4. **Cryptocurrency Limit**

 The application is limited to managing up to 30 cryptocurrencies for performance reasons.

+5. **Real-Time Updates with WebSocket**

+Utilizes WebSocket for real-time updates of cryptocurrency rates.

+6. **SharedWorker for Data Synchronization**

+Implements SharedWorker to synchronize cryptocurrency information across multiple browser windows.
 ## Technologies
-Vue.js - a framework for building user interfaces.
++ Vue.js - a framework for building user interfaces.
-Tailwind CSS - a CSS framework for rapid and straightforward styling.
++ Tailwind CSS - a CSS framework for rapid and straightforward styling.
++ WebSocket - for real-time updates of cryptocurrency rates.
++ SharedWorker - for synchronization of cryptocurrency information across multiple browser windows.
 ## Running the Application
 1. **Clone the Repository:**
 ```bash